FirelyTeam/firely-docs/firelyserver/facade/setup.rst

 Facade setup options
 --------------------

-There are two ways to set up a Firely Server FHIR Facade.
+There are two ways to set up a Firely Server Facade.
 By creating a library with services and providing that as a plugin to Firely Server, or by creating your own ASP.NET Core Web Application and utilizing Firely Server NuGet packages.
 The first approach is the most widely used one, and also used in our exercise.

 .. important::